-Although Nepal has officially ended Haliya slavery system, most of the freed Haliyas still face discrimination and have not realized full sense of freedom.
-Through an innovative mobile app, a new EU-funded project strives for a positive change in the lives of freed Haliyas.
+Although Nepal has officially ended Haliya slavery system, freed Haliyas have continued facing discrimination and have not realized full sense of freedom.
+Through an innovative mobile app, an EU-funded project created positive change in the lives of freed Haliyas.
+The project was completed in 2023.

 Who are Haliyas?

 In 2008, the Haliya system was officially abolished by the Nepalese government.
-Yet, freed Haliyas are still commonly discriminated in the social structure and they are not able to enjoy participation in democratic processes.
+Yet, freed Haliyas continued to be discriminated in the social structure and they were not able to enjoy participation in democratic processes.

-The new 2015 Nepali constitution and recently implemented federal structure in the country open a window of fruitful advocacy opportunities for freed Haliyas, as well as other discriminated groups.
+The new 2015 Nepali constitution and recently implemented federal structure in the country have opened a window of fruitful advocacy opportunities for freed Haliyas, as well as other discriminated groups.

-Enhancing Dignified Life of freed Haliyas through Collective Advocacy and Human Rights Campaign for Democratic Political Participation in Nepal (ADHICAR) is a three-year project funded by the European Union.
+Enhancing Dignified Life of freed Haliyas through Collective Advocacy and Human Rights Campaign for Democratic Political Participation in Nepal (ADHICAR) was a three-year project funded by the European Union.
+The project was completed in 2023.

-In the project, four organizations – two European and two Nepali – are partnering up to contribute to the joint efforts to combat discrimination of various disadvantaged groups in Nepal – namely freed Haliyas, ex-bonded labour, including persons with disabilities and women.
+In the project, four organizations – two European and two Nepali – partnered up to contribute to the joint efforts to combat discrimination of various disadvantaged groups in Nepal – namely freed Haliyas, ex-bonded labour, including persons with disabilities and women.

-The information gathered will be used to advocate for freed Haliyas’ rights and entitlements.
-In addition, the project aims to increase the political representation and participation of freed Haliyas.
-Our goal is to strengthen the voices of the civil society and empower freed Haliyas to do evidence-based advocacy to fight for a more inclusive and plural civil society.
+The information gathered was used to advocate for freed Haliyas’ rights and entitlements.
+The project strengthened the voices of the civil society and empowered freed Haliyas to do evidence-based advocacy to fight for a more inclusive and plural civil society.

-The project builds on local ownership, and aligns with the objectives of local authorities, supporting and building the capacity of the local government structures.
-Main activities of the project will take place in the Far-West Sudurpashchim Pradesh province in Nepal, in five different districts, covering 15 rural municipalities.
+The project builded on local ownership, and aligned with the objectives of local authorities, supporting and building the capacity of the local government structures.
+Main activities of the project took place in Sudurpashchim Pradesh province in Nepal, in five different districts, covering 10 municipalities and 5 rural municipalities.

 District | Municipality |